-3. Genetic Operators: crossover & mutation.
+- 3. Genetic Operators: crossover & mutation.
 Single-point crossover: take two chromosomes (one from each parent), cut at the same randomly chosen position, swap the cuts to create two offspring (use at least one).
-Possible to have more than one cut point, but not important.

-Crossover preserves traits (from combinations of adjoining genes on the chromosome).

-Mutation: probability that a gene changes.
-Creates novelty at the genome level: diversity, to avoid sub-optimal traps.
+Possible to have more than one point, but not important. - Crossover preserves traits (from combinations of adjoining genes on the chromosome). - Mutation: probability that a gene changes.
+Creates novelty at the genome level: diversity.

-3. Genetic Operators: crossover & mutation.
+- 3. Genetic Operators: crossover & mutation.
 Single-point crossover: take two chromosomes (one from each parent), cut at the same randomly chosen position, swap the cuts to create two offspring (use at least one).
-Possible to have more than one cut point, but not important.

-Crossover preserves traits (from combinations of adjoining genes on the chromosome).

-Mutation: probability that a gene changes.
-Creates novelty at the genome level: diversity, to avoid sub-optimal traps.

-4. Population size.

-Should considerably exceed the number of genes in each chromosome.
+Possible to have more than one point, but not important. - Crossover preserves traits (from combinations of adjoining genes on the chromosome). - Mutation: probability that a gene changes.
+Creates novelty at the genome level: diversity. - 4.
+Population size.
+Should considerable exceed the number of genes in each chromosome.
 If the population is too small, then increased risk of convergence to a local optimum.
 But 20 to 50 has been used successfully.